Osmotherley, North Yorkshire: Religion

-The Anglican parish church dedicated to St Peter is built on an Angle site and parts of the building date from the Norman period.
-Largely rebuilt by architect C. Hodgson Fowler in 1892, it is a grade II* listed building.
+St Peter's Church, Osmotherley is built on an Angle site and parts of the building date from the Norman period.
+Largely rebuilt by architect C. Hodgson Fowler in 1892, it is grade II* listed.

 John Wesley preached at the Barter Table on the green on several occasions, the first in 1745.
 In 1754 a Methodist Chapel was erected in Chapel Yard.

 Osmotherley Friends Meeting House, a traditional stone building, was erected in 1690 or 1723.
 Meetings are held monthly.
-It is thought that George Fox may have visited the village in the late-17th century.
+It is thought that George Fox may have visited the village in the late 17th century.

 Geography

-The village is in the North York Moors, one of the largest areas of moorland in Great Britain.
+The village is on the edge of the North York Moors, the largest area of upland moorland in Great Britain.

-Cod Beck Reservoir to the north is named from Cod Beck, a tributary of the River Swale.
-The beck derives its name from the Celtic word 'Coed', meaning woody.
+Cod Beck Reservoir to the north is named after Cod Beck, a tributary of the River Swale.
+The beck derives its name from the Celtic word 'Coed', meaning wood.
 Just before Cod Beck reaches the reservoir is a picturesque location called Sheepwash.

-Osmotherley is close to the western terminus of the Lyke Wake Walk.
-The official starting point is at the edge of the moors above the village where there is a stone marker.
+Osmotherley is close to the western end of the Lyke Wake Walk.
+The official starting point is at the stone marker at the edge of the moors above the village.

 About 1½ miles from Osmotherley near the A19 is Mount Grace Priory.
-Its ruins are situated at the foot of a steep wooded hill with a footpath leading into the village.
+Its ruins are at the foot of a steep wooded hill with a footpath leading into the village.
 The Carthusian religious house was founded around 1396.

 In popular culture

 Osmotherley is the setting of some of the final chapters of the novel Brother in the Land by Robert Swindells.
-In the novel, many towns and cities are hit by individually programmed nuclear missiles, but because of Osmotherley's small size, the village is spared.
+In the novel, many towns and cities are hit by individually programmed nuclear missiles but because of Osmotherley's small size the village is spared.